Equivariant Deep Weight Space Alignment: Introduction

 Our experimental results indicate that \ourmethod{} produces better or comparable alignments relative to those produced by slower optimization-based algorithms, when applied to both MLPs and CNNs.
 Furthermore, we show that our alignments can be used as an initialization for other methods that result in even better alignments, as well as significant speedups in their convergence.
 Lastly, we show that our trained networks produce meaningful alignments even when applied to out-of-distribution weight space data.
+In particular, this is demonstrated by showing the effectiveness of our method in a federated learning setup.